Marko Arnautović: Werder Bremen

 On 4 June 2010, Bundesliga club Werder Bremen confirmed that they had signed Arnautović from Twente on a four-year deal.
 Before he had played a match for Bremen he irked their captain Torsten Frings who branded him as "arrogant".
 He made his Bundesliga debut on 21 August 2010 in a 4–1 defeat against Hoffenheim.
 Arnautović scored twice against 1.
 FC Köln on 28 August 2010, his first goals for Bremen.
-He ended the 2010–11 season at the Weserstadion with five goals in 34 appearances as Bremen finished in 13th position and he also played in the Champions League.
+He ended the 2010–11 season at the Weserstadion with five goals in 34 appearances as Bremen finished in 13th position and he also played in the Champions League, scoring two goals in the competition against his former clubs, Twente and Inter Milano.
 In 2011–12, he scored six goals in 20 appearances as Bremen finished in ninth position in the Bundesliga.
 In March 2012, he was ruled out for two months with a knee ligament injury he suffered whilst playing with his dog.

 In 2012–13, Arnautović played in 27 matches and scored five goals which included a hat-trick on 2 December 2012 away at Hoffenheim, including an impressive free kick, as Bremen won 4–1.
 In April 2013, Arnautović and his Bremen teammate Eljero Elia were caught speeding and were both suspended by the club.